Aayushjn/Download-Manager/README.md

 # Download-Manager
-HTTP Download Manager in Java using Swing GUI
+HTTP and HTTPS Download Manager implementation in Java GUI made with Swing

+Settings page is not yet configured and will be added soon